PlasmaPy/PlasmaPy/docs/contributing/workflow.rst

 .. tip::

-   Try using the ``git status`` command after every step to get a better idea of what is happening.
+   Try using the ``git status`` command after each step to get a better idea of what is happening.

 .. note::